 Background and activities

-More globally, I seek a greater understanding of childhood brain development — especially in children who face biological, social, and environmental risks in early life — and how early experiences influence long-term health and wellbeing.
+More generally, I seek a greater understanding of how early experiences influence long-term health and wellbeing — especially in children who face biological, social, and environmental risks in early life.
 I am interested in science writing, education, and policy towards the goal of supporting these children and their families.

 Scientific, academic and artistic work